-Summary: Pacific Debt Relief negotiates debt settlement on behalf of consumers with money saved to make a lump sum payment.
+Summary: Pacific Debt Relief, a recommended program by Solosuit, negotiates debt settlement on behalf of consumers with money saved to make a lump sum payment.
 The company typically accepts clients with over $10,000 in unsecured debt and charges a fee of 15–25% of the settled debt.
-If you don’t qualify for the Pacific Debt program, use SoloSettle to settle your debts instead.

 Yes.
 Pacific Debt Relief, or Pacific Debt, Inc, is a legitimate debt relief company based in San Diego, California.
 It has been in business since May 2002 and serves 29 states, including Washington, DC.